0xLeif/AppState/README.md

 - **StoredState:** Dedicated struct type for encapsulating and broadcasting stored value changes within the app's scope.
 Values are stored using `UserDefaults`.

 - **SyncState:** Dedicated struct type for encapsulating and broadcasting stored value changes within the app's scope.
 Values are stored using `iCloud`.
+Requires iOS 15.0, watchOS 9.0, macOS 11.0, or tvOS 15.0.

 - **Dependency:** Dedicated struct type for encapsulating dependencies within the app's scope.